A functional stable limit theorem for Gibbs-Markov maps: Introduction

+Our Theorem \ref{T_FSL_GM} (which rephrases the $d=1$ case of Theorem \ref{T_SLTgivesFSLT} in easily applicable form) gives a $\mathcal{J}_{1}$\emph{-}FSLT for a large class of real observables.
+(More on the relation to the FSLT\ of \cite{T2} in Remark \ref{Rem_Marta} below.)
 The second special case of Theorem \ref{T_SLTgivesFSLT} we make explicit, Theorem \ref{T_FSL_GMddim}, asserts that, for a vector-valued observable $f=(f^{(1)},\ldots,f^{(d)})$ with individual components $f^{(j)}$ of said regularity and with asymptotically proportional tails in the domains of attraction of $\alpha$-stable laws, the partial sum processes converge, under the $\mathcal{J}_{1}$-topology, to an independent tuple of scalar stable L\'{e}vy motions, provided that the tails of the $f^{(j)}$ are determined on non-overlapping sets.

-In a final section, we illustrate the use of these results, first applying Theorem \ref{T_FSL_GM} in the setup of certain infinite measure preserving skew products to obtain a Spitzer-type arcsine law.
-For prototypical interval maps with (sufficiently strong) indifferent fixed points (and finite or infinite invariant measure) our Theorem \ref{T_FSL_GMddim} entails asymptotic independence between the processes of excursions to different fixed points.
+In a final section, we illustrate the use of these results.
+First, we apply Theorem \ref{T_FSL_GM} in the setup of certain infinite measure preserving skew products with Gibbs-Markov base to obtain a Spitzer-type arcsine law (Theorem \ref{T_SpitzerTypeAsinus}).
+Second, for prototypical interval maps on $[0,1]$ with two indifferent fixed points of the same order, at $x=0$ and $x=1$, our Theorem \ref{T_FSL_GMddim} entails asymptotic independence between the two processes of excursions to small neighbourhoods of $x=0$ and $x=1$, respectively.
+Here, the maps may have finite or infinite invariant measure.
+We require the fixed points to be so strong that those excursion processes have non-Gaussian limits, see Theorem \ref{T_IntermittExcursionProc}.

 The approach used in \cite{T1}, \cite{T2} was to study the asymptotic behaviour of the point processes which capture the occurrences of large individual observations, thus proving convergence to the limit process via L\'{e}vy-It\^{o}-type representations.
-Regarding FSLTs in dynamical systems it is remarked in \cite{T2} that \textquotedblleft... proving or disproving [the FSLT] seems to be much harder if one tries the typical approach using tightness arguments and convergence of finite dimensional distributions.\textquotedblright\ On the level of technique, a main contribution of the present article is to offer a way of using this classical \textquotedblleft marginals plus tightness\textquotedblright\ approach in the setup of Gibbs-Markov maps.
+In contrast, the present article follows the classical \textquotedblleft convergence of marginals plus tightness\textquotedblright\ approach.